 Larb is really zingy with mint, lime juice, and fish sauce.
 If your larp is crunchy or grainy, it contains chopped toasted rice.
 You normally have sticky rice and raw vegetables and chilies served on the side.
 They do great laarp in Laos if you can find a good restaurant.

-Thai salads are great but I haven’t had one in years because I love the soups and curries so much!
-We made a few on our cookery course and they were an absolute revelation.
-Shredded green papaya is a major ingredient, along with fish sauce, lime, and sometimes fearsom little dried shrimp.
+Fresh Thai salads are great but I love the soups and curries so much that I rarely order them!
+We have made Thai salads on cookery courses and they were an absolute revelation.
+Shredded green papaya is a major ingredient, along with fish sauce, lime, and sometimes fearsome little dried shrimp.
 People will often call these dishes green papaya salads.
 Look for som tam on menus.

 Thai Food for Vegans and Vegetarians